 4 Re-structure, re-structure

 This continual attempt to sustain collaboration through structure is also seen at a more local level.
-Research shows that membership of a collaboration changes frequently, and is often ambiguous – individuals and organisations move in and out of collaborative arrangements.
-The temptation is to think that if you can finally get the right partners around the table and clarify how they each relate to the other in a clear structural arrangement, then you will keep collaboration going.
-However, in practice, local partnerships, forums and alliances often adopt a structure that works for a period, but soon needs to be re-visited because of changes in the environment.
-A CEO interviewed for course author Carol’s research described the experience of cross-sector collaboration in children’s services as ‘a washing machine of continual change’ (Jacklin-Jarvis, 2014).
-An interviewee from an English voluntary sector infrastructure agency described how voluntary sector representatives experience a roller coaster ride through continually changing policy-led collaborative forums and partnership arrangements.
+The temptation is to think that if we can finally get the right partners around the table and clarify how they each relate to the other in a clear structural arrangement, then we will keep collaboration going.
+In practice, we often find that the new structure works for a period and then we have to revisit it again.
+A CEO interviewed for Carol’s research into cross-sector collaboration in children’s services described the context as ‘a washing machine of continual change’.
+For voluntary sector representatives, this context results in a roller coaster ride through continually changing policy-led collaborative forums and partnership arrangements.

-Eventually, continued efforts to re-structure use up so much time, effort and resources that the collaboration runs out of energy and enters a state of inertia.
+Eventually, continued efforts to re-structure use up so much time, effort and resources that we abandon the attempt altogether, or the collaboration simply runs out of energy and enters a state of inertia.

 This sets up a dilemma.
 On the one hand, there is a need for long-term collaborative endeavours to address complex issues; on the other, specific collaborative arrangements (partnerships, working groups, joint services and projects) tend to be short-lived, subject to the internal dynamics of competing organisations and changes in the external environment.
 For leaders, the need to focus on short-term change (and its consequences) pulls time and energy away from a focus on the longer-term.

-It is for these reasons, that in these final sections of the course you will be offered a somewhat different way of thinking about the nurturing work of collaborative leadership over the longer term.
-To do this you will leave behind the picture of a garden to draw on a different metaphor for collaboration – the ‘collaborative fabric’ (Jacklin-Jarvis, 2014; Jacklin-Jarvis et al., 2016).
+It is for these reasons, that in these final sections we offer a somewhat different way of thinking about the nurturing work of collaborative leadership over the longer term.
+To do this we leave behind the picture of a garden to draw on a different metaphor for collaboration – the ‘collaborative fabric’ (Jacklin-Jarvis et al., 2016).